Syndicode

 Maryna Medushevska

-So, that will be our focus.
-This guide will provide a detailed answer on how to build a startup and get into the 10% of businesses that remain afloat.
+It offers detailed insights on how to build a startup and become part of the 10% of businesses that succeed long-term.

 The path to making a startup generally looks like this: